SofiDevO/sofidev-theme/README.md

 Once you have installed the SofiDev Theme, you can set it as your active color theme by following the steps in the [Getting Started](#getting-started) section.

-## 💜 Settings
+##  Settings
-This is the best settings for this Theme
+💜This is the best settings for this Theme

 ```json
 {